Environmental, Social and Governance risks

 Business model risk

-Business model risk is monitored by comparing the deviation of actual volumes from targets or initial projections (total investment volumes of FMO and the State Funds, proportions of Green and Reducing Inequalities as part of total production; and operating income).
+Business model risk is monitored by comparing if and how several key performance indicators deviate from targets or initial projections (total investment volumes of FMO and the State Funds, FMO portfolio growth, proportions of Green and Reducing Inequalities as part of total production; and operating income).
 The results of this monitoring exercise are evaluated yearly in the rolling four-year strategic cycle and in sector evaluations.
 The strategic process is used to adjust the current strategy with the goal of optimizing our business model.

 Strategy execution risk